Challenging Behaviour is communication

 Team Leader

 Austin has extensive experience in coaching and educating people of all ages to help reach their potential.
-Austin is especially interested in helping children and adults with autism and disability to achieve their goals.
+Austin is especially interested in helping children and adults with autism, intellectual disabilities, ADHD and mental health disorders to achieve their goals.
+Austin has worked with a diverse range of clients with complex needs in a multidisciplinary field to reduce intense behaviours of concern and remove restrictive practices.
+He is always learning and improving on best ways to tailor positive behaviour support for each individual and their supporters.

 Behaviour Support Practitioner